juju/juju/README.md

 A Kubernetes operator is [a container that drives the config and operation of a workload](https://charmhub.io/about).
-By encapsulating ops code as a reusable container, the operator pattern moves [beyond traditional config management](https://juju.is/beyond-configuration-management) to allow much more agile operations for complex cloud workloads.
+By encapsulating ops code as a reusable container, the operator pattern moves beyond traditional config management to allow much more agile operations for complex cloud workloads.

-Shared, open source operators **take infra as code to the next level** with community-driven ops and integration code.
-Reuse of ops code [improves quality](https://juju.is/ops-code-quality) and encourages wider community engagement and contribution.
+Shared, open source operators **take infrastructure as code to the next level** with community-driven ops and integration code.
+Reuse of ops code improves quality and encourages wider [community engagement and contribution](https://juju.is/about#collaboration).
 Operators also improve security through consistent automation.
-Juju operators are a [community-driven devsecops](https://juju.is/devsecops) approach to open source operations.
+Juju operators are a [community-driven devsecops](https://juju.is/about#automate-everything) approach to open source operations.

 Juju implements the Kubernetes operator pattern, but is also a **universal OLM** that extends the operator pattern to traditional applications (without